willfetter/Module_20-Credit-risk-classification/Credit Risk Analysis Report.md

 The starter financial data was located within a "lending_data.csv" file and contained the loan status which was either "0" for a healthy loan or "1" for a high-risk loan.
 The variables we were trying to predict with the models were how many loans are predicted to be healthy and high-risk, versus how many actually are healthy and high-risk.

-The model is built using the dependent variable "y" is loan status, while the independent variable "x" represents all other data including loan size, interest rate, borrower income, debt to income ratio, number of accounts, derrogotory marks, and total debt.
+The model is built using the dependent variable "y" as loan status, while the independent variable "x" represents all other data including loan size, interest rate, borrower income, debt to income ratio, number of accounts, derrogotory marks, and total debt.

 The steps of the machine learning process included:
 #### Split the Data into Training and Testing Sets